Mike Zunino Player Props: Guardians vs. Tigers

 Mike Zunino At The Plate

-- Zunino has six doubles, a home run and eight walks while batting .313.
+- Zunino has six doubles, a home run and eight walks while hitting .278.

-- He has gone deep in one of 11 games, and in 2.5% of his plate appearances.
+- He has hit a home run in one of 12 games, and in 2.3% of his plate appearances.

 - Zunino has driven in a run in two games this year, with multiple runs batted in once.